-Introduced as a 150-piece limited edition on Monday of SIHH, the titanium and platinum Royal Oak was such a hit it grew into a 250-piece run by Friday.
+Introduced as a 250-piece limited edition at SIHH, the titanium and platinum Royal Oak was an instant hit.
 The reason for its success is simple: it’s an appealing twist on the quintessential Royal Oak, the model that’s closest to Gerald Genta’s original of 1972.

 The combination of titanium and platinum – more titanium and less platinum – is not a new one, with AP having added platinum accents to various Royal Oak models in the 1990s and early 2000s, most prominently with the Royal Oak perpetual calendar.
 And just last year the face-lifted Royal Oak Chronograph was executed in the same two metals.
-But the combination has never been applied to the classic, 39mm Royal Oak “Jumbo”, arguably the one to have and typically only available in steel, rose or yellow gold.
+But the combination has never been applied to the classic, 39mm Royal Oak “Jumbo”, arguably the one to have and typically only available in steel, rose or yellow gold (or combinations of the two), along with a rare handful in platinum or white gold.

 The platinum bits, namely the bezel and twin centre links of the bracelet, are distinguished with their mirror polished surface (which is what AP has always done to set platinum apart from other alloys in bi-metal watches).
 The shiny parts catch the lights nicely, though are obviously prone to scratches and fingerprints.
 After a day of being passed around at SIHH, the sample watch already showed the faintest of scuffs on the bezel.